Do you owe money to the IRS? If so, you might want to know that there are several legit ways to settle your IRS tax debt for less money than you owe.

-6. File to Receive a Currently Not Collectible Status
+6. Currently Not Collectible Status

 Another option for settling your tax debt for less is to file for a “Currently Not Collectible” (CNC) status.
 Having a CNC status on your IRS file will stop levies, letters and collection enforcement from the IRS.